• I prefer cats to dogs

 • It’s impossible to be honest with everyone

-• The press should be allowed to find out about the personal lives of famous people
+• The media should be allowed to find out about the personal lives of famous people

 • Old people just don’t understand young people. (or vice-versa)